 Verifying updates to the course audit

-- Changes made by 5 p.m. should be visible in the course audit the following business day
+Changes made by 5 p.m. in CU-SIS will appear in the course audit file by noon the next business day.

 - Changes made outside of business hours may take an extra day to appear in your course audit